 Shift from “Link Building” To Content Marketing and Content Creation

-There will be no more “link building” if a provider does not also have a dedicated area in their SEO business focusing on top content marketing and content creation.
+There will be no more “link building” if a SEO company does not also have a dedicated area as part of their strategy that has a focus on quality content creation.

 I am not talking about “article” writing – you can safely scrap that entire idea.
 I am also not talking about buying a $4 article from a forum which will serve only the purpose so a link can be “embedded”.
-I am not talking about writing the 500th piece on “reverse phone directories” or a 500 words pseudo review on some random clickbank product.
-You saw ONE, you saw ALL.
+I am not talking about writing the 100th piece on “reverse phone directories” or a 500 words pseudo review on some clickbank product.
+If you saw one of those “articles”, you’ve seen all.

 The Shift Towards Proper Content Marketing and Creation